Cactoidal/Time-Crystal/godot/README.md

 Potentially, if all game logic is validated by Automation, this JSON "snapshot" should actually be sufficient for on-chain validation as well, since in theory the Automation DON could break it down as part of the checkLog function.
 I'll find out if that's feasible.

+## Day 13

+Starting today's log early, but I think it's warranted.
+Part of the challenge has been architecting a smart contract that can validate gameplay, tell the oracle what's going on, and help Godot show the game's state to the player.

+Godot, I've now realized, doesn't need neat strings packaged for it on-chain by Automation: it can read the raw bytes just fine by itself.
+It also doesn't need to be reminded of the game state like the oracle does, because Godot itself can track the game state locally.
+So that problem is solved.